SamMajumder/R_Function_Inventory/Geospatial_functions/README.md

 ## `extract_raster_data_by_id`

 ### Description:
 This function extracts raster data values at specified coordinates from raster files in a given directory.
 The function returns a list of data frames with the extracted raster values.
+Each data frame in the list also contains a column "matched_string" indicating which raster file string pattern was matched and used for data extraction.

 ### Parameters:
 - `df`: A dataframe containing coordinates and an ID column.